hazlema/Focus-Spy/README.md

 - Compile with
 Visual Studio.NET Community Edition 2015
-The Git source will be more recemt then the binary
+The Git source will be more recent then the binary

 - Precompiled Binary
 http://www.megafileupload.com/fi3j/Focus_Spy.zip